Privacy Policy

 • contact us via email, phone, in person or by post; and/or

-• Users (whether retailers or law enforcement) when they report an event, or provide a comment about an event that you were involved in via the Software.
+2. Users when they report an event, or provide a comment about an event that you were involved in via the Software.

 Business-as-usual Information